uvarc/rc-website/content/userinfo/faq/rivanna-faq.md

 ## How do I add or remove people from my allocations?
 You must use the MyGroups interface to do this, and you must have administrative access to the group.

+## How do I check allocation usage of individual group members?
+Please visit [here](/userinfo/rivanna/slurm/#usage-report) to see how to generate an allocation usage report.

 - - -

 # Applications